GeoMOER/moer-bsc-base-r/docs/units/_unit04/unit04-06_exercise.md

 3) select your favourite element (e.g. character) from both your data frame and your matrix.
 For the data frame, present two different solutions.
 4) select the second element from your list.

+5) Load the emissions data set from Assignment 02.
+Sort the dataset by emissions.
+In which year, in which country and from which source did the largest annual CO2 emissions per capita originate?
+6) Which countries produced the 10 greatest oil emissions in 2020?
+7) How many countries produced fewer gas emissions in 2020 than the average (mean)?

 <!--